top of page

 How to get here and travel considerations

 Unfortunately public transport access to the countryside is pretty abysmal, despite the workshop being very close to many towns and the city.
-At the moment we can't offer any guaranteed lifts or pick ups to the workshop - we're working on it! - so for the time being you need to be able to get yourself here.
+At the moment we can't offer any guaranteed lifts or pick ups to the workshop - please email us well in advance if you need a nearby bus-stop pick up.
 Please see HERE for a few researched public transport options.

 BOOK NOW